welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 ### Creation

 An extremely visible example of low-iq people creating mental constructs which are not based on reality are anime waifus.
 They are ready made mental constructs which people can imprint upon their minds in a very short period of time through a stream of highly condensed information (anime).
 They are also very effective at capturing people's minds because our monkey brains are susceptible to visual cues typically present in them.
+An interesting possibility is that the emotional rewards of $e()$ are  enhanced in the creation phase of $c(f)$.

-The creation of such models don't have any significant problems which can't be fixed.
+The creation of such constructs don't have any significant problems which can't be fixed.

 ### What Happens After

+This is where such constructs are doomed to dysfunctionality due to the following:

+1. $m$ doesn't have an infinite and high quality source of information to sustain $c(f)$.

+2. There is absolutely no interactivity. (the most $m$ can do is buy a waifu body pillow xd).
+This decreases the motivation to retain $c(f)$ as there is no intimacy and hence $e()$ induces severely muted emotions after the initial creation phase of $c(f)$.

+Eventually, $c(f)$ loses its importance to $m$, and $m$ searches for a new waifu, $f'$.

 ## AI Relations